 Do Not Go Gentle by Paul Kennedy (premiered at Project Arts Centre, Dublin, November 2014) is performed by Gillian Hackett and directed by Bairbre Ní Chaoimh.
 The frailty and resilience of a woman’s response to marital meltdown is portrayed as she confronts the absurdity of her life in the context of the economic downturn.

-Rock On by Paul Kennedy and directed by Mary Moynihan tells the story of a young woman experiencing self-harm and what she can do as part of her recovery.
-(This piece is in development as a new piece of work for 2015.)
+If You Could Read My Mind by Paul Kennedy, the story of a young woman experiencing self-harm and what she can do as part of her recovery.
+Directed by Bairbre Ni Chaoimh and performed by Róisín McAtamney.